-Our core product as a cultivator, manufacturer, and dispensary will be marijuana, which will come in a variety of strains and product types.
+Our core product as [TYPE OF LICENSE] will be marijuana, which will come in a variety of strains and product types.
+We will also engage in the sale of [ADDITIONAL PRODUCTS].

 4.2 Pricing Structure

 SDI's pricing structure will vary based on market conditions.
 SDI plans to produce products of superior quality and will price its products accordingly.